-Backpack filled with a variety of school supplies, a few random items and also a Bible.
-Try to have one item for each student to pull out.
+Object: Backpack filled with a variety of school supplies, a few random items and also a Bible.
+Try to have one item per student.

 Hold up the backpack and ask students what type of items they would expect to find in it.
 If they are about to go back to school ask what items they will be taking in their backpack as they go to school.

 Pass the backpack around and let each student remove one item and tell for what purpose it is used.
 Note their reactions as they pull out the "random" non-school items.
 Ask if they were surprised when someone pulled out a whisk, wooden spoon, hammer, or toothbrush.
 Note: Do not show the Bible until the end of the lesson.

 God has many different tools in His backpack (the Church).
 Each is special and has a special purpose.
 We wouldn’t use a whisk to write with, but it is very useful for cooking.

 We expected to find pencils, paper and notebooks in the backpack.
 In the same way, many times we only expect God to use the pastor, deacons, elders, or Sunday school teachers.
 In reality, God wants to use each and everyone of us.
 God has created us unique and different.
 He wants us to use our gifts for Him.

 Take each of the items one at a time and ask children to think of ways each could be used by God and who might use such a tool.
 For example: the hammer may be used by a missionary, someone helping fix a roof, or a Christian construction worker; the pen may be used to write encouraging notes, write down memory verses, used by a teacher, etc.